-- Climb slowly to increase your acclimatisation time and maximise your chances of reaching the summit.
+- Climb slowly to increase your acclimatization time and maximize your chances of reaching the summit.

 - To avoid altitude sickness, allow a minimum of five nights, preferably even more for the climb.
 Take your time and enjoy the beauty of the mountain

 - Use Mountain Climbing Outfitter (Tour Operator) which is licensed.
 The Legal company have employed Well trained and experienced Mountain Guides.
 These Professional Mountain Guides are trained and licensed by Mount Kilimanjaro National Park Authority.
-They understand all safety conditions in the Mountain for care taking of Tourists
+They understand all safety conditions in the Mountain for the caretaking of Tourists

 - There are also Mount Kilimanjaro Rangers, these are employed by Tanzania National Parks and they work hand in hand with Mountain Guides mentioned above in cases of Rescue if any case arises